Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 I. Cook to just al dente

 When we do cook, it is both healthier and more delicious if we avoid overdoing it.
-The Italians (who know a few things about making good food) eat their pasta as well as their vegetables, grains, beans, and legumes) al dente (to the tooth) which means cooked until just tender.
-Doing this preserves some of the fiber and avoids converting all their resistant starch to their digestible form while giving foods a pleasant texture (crunchy or chewy v. mushy or mealy).
+The Italians (who know a few things about making good food) cook their pastas, vegetables, grains, beans, and legumes al dente (meaning: to the tooth) which translates as: cook until just tender.
+Doing this preserves some of the fiber and avoids converting all their resistant starch to their digestible form, keeping the glycemic values down.
+It also gives foods a pleasant texture (crunchy or chewy v. mushy or mealy).

 II.
 Cook, chill, then reheat (sometimes)